Wondering if you will be able to work in New Zealand? Here’s what you need to know about NZ work visas.

 Bringing your family with you

-If you have a partner or dependent child moving with you, they can apply for a relevant visa (e.g. work visas, student visas or visitor visas) based on their relationship with you.
+Depending on your role, your partner and dependent children may be able to apply for a relevant visa (e.g. work visa, student visa or visitor visa) based on their relationship with you.

 Pathways to residence from an Accredited Employer Work Visa